mattermost-community/mattermost-app-trello/README.md

 ## Manual Installation
 *  Download latest versionDownload the latest repository release.

+* It is necessary to have at least the version of node 12 installed

-*  Install librariesMove project directory an execute npm install to download all dependency libraries
+*  Install libraries move project directory an execute npm install to download all dependency libraries

 *  Update the environment configuration file.
 The .env file must be modified or added to set the environment variables, it must be in the root of the repository.